KonaTeam/kona-api/sections/risks.md

     "space_id": 9,
     "stakeholder": 2,
     "risk_type": 0,
-    "new_poll_results": [ ... ]
+    "new_poll_results": [ ... creator responses excluded for brevity ...]
   }]
 }
 ```

-This will create a risk for space 9 that is assigned to group 11 and is private.
+This will create a risk for space 9 that is assigned to group 11 and is private *with* mitigation.
 ```
 {
   "risks": [{